 Several months ago, when I first decided to make use of my long service leave next year, I had my heart set on cycling around 3,500 km through New South Wales and Victoria.
 A few weeks ago, I wrote a post about three route options I planned.
 I knew that, one day (probably the last leg of my upcoming round the world bicycle trip), I’d want to ride from Perth to Melbourne.
-Now that I’ve allocated the time for a long ride next year, why wait until the end of this decade to cross the country?
-With the necessary route modifications, due to living in Sydney, I’ve now made a firm decision to cycle from Fremantle to Bondi Beach – a total of around 5,000 km in the space of around 85 days (12 weeks).
+Now that I’ve allocated the time for a long ride next year, why wait until the end of this decade to cycle across the country?
+With some necessary route modifications, due to living in Sydney, I’ve now made a firm decision to cycle from Fremantle to Bondi Beach – a total of around 5,100 km in the space of around 85 days (12 weeks).

-The last time I flew to Perth was back in 1990.
+The last (and only) time I visited Perth was back in 1990.
 I stayed there for about 8 hours, before catching the Indian Pacific back to Sydney later that evening.
 It was a 21st birthday present to myself, as I’d been dreaming about it ever since early high school.
 It will be interesting to see how much the city has changed in that time.
 The suburban railways definitely will have.
 In 1990, it was all diesel powered.
 Now it’s all electrified, and a much larger network.
 I will probably spend a few hours riding trains, and photographing & filming them.
 What else can you expect from an unreformed trainspotter?

 Speaking of filming, I need to pick up another drone battery or two, and maybe a new action camera, and a microphone.
-There are few other things I need to buy, including a satellite tracker so people can track my progress.
-And then I will need to set up my fundraising page for FightMND, the charity I’ll be riding for – I’ll probably do that in January.
+There are few other things I need to buy, including a satellite tracker (done) so people can track my progress.
+And then I will need to set up my fundraising page for FightMND, the charity I’ll be riding for – I’ll probably do that in May/June.

 I am looking forward to my slower Indian Pacific adventure!
 I’ve no doubt that it will be tough and challenging (there will be some easy days and some tough days), but that’s the whole point.